 CV Dr. Rachel O’Dwyer

 Currently Research Fellow in CONNECT, Trinity College Dublin.
 Previously Government of Ireland Research Fellow in the Department of Sociology, Maynooth University.
-My research explores how new forms of value extraction in mobile networks are transforming business models, property rights and resource access.
-My particular focus is mobile payments, blockchain technologies and the Internet of things.

 I have a background in Fine Art that I bring to transdisciplinary studies of digital media.
 I am the founding editor-in-chief of Interference a Journal of Audio Culture and the leader of the Dublin Art and Technology Association (DATA).
 I am an active curator of events in digital art and new media, most significantly the Openhere conference and festival.